 • Semi-open Cenotes – As the name implies, this type of cenote has some parts that are exposed and some portions that are partially hidden by a cave.
 An example is the famous Gran Cenote located near Tulum.

 • Cave Cenotes – This type of cenote can be accessed via a land-level entrance.
 Once you make your way in, it opens up to an underground pool which can have both shallow and deep areas.
 Cenote Oxman, which I’ll tell you all about in this post, is a cave cenote, and so is Cenote Samulà.

 Cenotes have great cultural and religious significance to the ancient Mayans, who believed that the cenotes were passages to the underworld.
-In fact, Mayans performed rituals in the cenotes and treated the sites as sacred.
+In fact, Mayans performed rituals and sacrificial offerings in the cenotes, and treated these sites as sacred.

 This means that you should too.
 Please be responsible!
 Don’t litter the cenote, always take your trash back with you, and only apply biodegradable sunscreen before swimming in the cenote.

 All You Need to Know About Cenote Oxman, Mexico

 Cenote Oxman is visited by tourists for its beauty and crystal clear water – this is something you would expect from most cenotes you visit in Mexico.
 But Oxman Cenote is different from all the others because it is located within a hacienda property known as Hacienda San Lorenzo Oxman.

 Hacienda San Lorenzo Oxman where the cenote belongs was once an agave plantation.
 This 18th century Hacienda Oxman keeps this hidden gem a secret, such that only those who know about this cenote are the ones who dare visit.